bo-li-research/bo-li-research.github.io/_pages/about.md

 ---
 permalink: /
-title: "New exploration with a combination of telecommunication, physics, and biology"
+title: "New exploration: a combination of telecommunication, physics, and biology"
 excerpt: "About me"
 author_profile: true
 redirect_from: